flutter/plugins/packages/connectivity/README.md

 The methods `.getWifiBSSID()` and `.getWifiName()` utilize the [CNCopyCurrentNetworkInfo](https://developer.apple.com/documentation/systemconfiguration/1614126-cncopycurrentnetworkinfo) function on iOS.

 As of iOS 13, Apple announced that these APIs will no longer return valid information.
-An App linked against iOS 12 or earlier receives pseudo-values such as:
+An app linked against iOS 12 or earlier receives pseudo-values such as:

  * SSID: "Wi-Fi" or "WLAN" ("WLAN" will be returned for the China SKU).